 Some of the mystery basket ingredients that get used on Chopped are pretty unusual, to say the least.
 But the culinary producers who come up with them don’t just draw them out of a hat — though sometimes it does seem that way!
 They take their time to decide on the ingredients, making sure the basket components are just right and actually manageable.
 FN Dish queried the culinary producers to find out the top 16 weirdest basket ingredients they’ve had on the show.
 The list of ingredients ranged from goat brains to gummy eggs over easy — almost no ingredient is off-limits.

-Every Tuesday, Justin Warner, winner of Food Network Star Season 8, is back remixing the Chopped All-Stars baskets as seen in the episode Sunday night in pure Justin Warner style: edgy, intense, passionate and full of wit.
+Every week, Justin Warner, winner of Food Network Star Season 8, is back remixing the Chopped All-Stars baskets as seen in the episode Sunday night in pure Justin Warner style: edgy, intense, passionate and full of wit.
 If you’ve ever watched an episode and found yourself yelling at the TV, “I would have made this and that instead!” then these are the posts for you.

 by Justin Warner

 Welcome to the final installment of the Chopped All-Stars Rebel Remix.
 It is bittersweet to pen this, as it signals an end to a really fun five weeks of shouting at my TV, but as you are about to see, the finale is where one retires the pea-shooter in favor of the potato cannon, and I really love potato cannons.

 Appetizer: soft-shell crabs, sake, crunchy peanut butter, sea beans